Renters, flat owners, and landlords can get £500 off a qualifying smart home charger through the OZEV grant (officially the EV Chargepoint Grant).

 If you rent a flat or house and have dedicated off-street parking, you can apply.
 Your landlord needs to give written permission for the install.

-Leasehold flat or apartment owners with off-street parking.
+Leasehold flat or apartment owners with off-street parking qualify.
 You may need consent from your freeholder or management company before work starts.

 Residential landlords can claim up to £500 per socket across a portfolio of up to 200 sockets.
 The grant comes off the install cost for each property.

-The grant doesn't cover homeowners, but the install itself is straightforward.
+The grant doesn't cover homeowners.
+Owner-occupiers of detached, semi-detached and terraced houses were removed from the scheme in 2022, but the install itself is straightforward.
 Most of our EV charger jobs are for homeowners paying the full amount, and we fit the same smart chargers either way.

 We supply and install units from Ohme, Tesla, and other manufacturers.
 The price includes supply, installation, electrical certification, and OZEV-compliant smart functionality.
 No surprises on the invoice.